 This has been a difficult decision for me to make because I have always enjoyed having families come play with the puppies.
 But, truly, in the short time that a family sees the puppies they really don't get to see their full personality.
 I am with my puppies every day and can better observe their personalities as they grow.
 I will assist in the picking process by pictures/videos and personality traits that you may or may not be looking for in a puppy, I have been successfully assisting families with this for years as many have lived too far to come in person to pick their puppy.

 Parvo can literally kill an entire litter in a matter of 24 hours or less.
-Since most of my puppies are spoken for before they are even born, I am not only protecting your puppy but the puppies of so many other families!!
+Since most of my puppies are spoken for before they are old enough to even have one vaccine, I am not only protecting your puppy but the puppies of so many other families!!
 Parvo can be carried in on shoes, clothing and hands of people or on the feet of other animals.
 It lives in the ground (grass/concrete/dirt,etc) for a very long time....sometimes up to a year!
 The end result of a Parvo infected litter is usually death of many of the puppies.
 I have never been hit by Parvo at my house in the past and am doing everything in my power to avoid getting it....Parvo can be very difficult to get rid of!!
 I have several friends who have had to deal with Parvo in their homes/kennels and have lost a lot of puppies as a result.
 This is not only devastating to the families waiting for their puppies, but imagine the devastation of the breeder and the mom of the puppies who must watch them die.
 There are more illnesses then just Parvo that can make puppies sick, but Parvo is my biggest concern.

 If there is any concern about the conditions my puppies are being raised in, I can surely provide references from families who have been to my house in the past.